 Google quietly stopped publishing monthly accident reports for...

-Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
 But while the car group unveiled a shiny new logo and brand to the world, it quietly washed away another, less-flattering bit of information from its public identity.
+The company removed the page of monthly reports detailing traffic collisions and other accidents on public roads that involve its self-driving vehicles.

 Add your comments below